amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/index.md

 ## Custom formats

 You can create custom formats using the [`registerFormat`](/reference/api#registerformat) function or by directly including them in your [configuration](/reference/config).
-A format has a name and a formatter function, which takes an object as the argument and should return a string which is then written to a file.
+A format has a name and a format function, which takes an object as the argument and should return a string which is then written to a file.

-### formatter
+### format

-`format.formatter(args)` ⇒ `string`
+`format.format(args)` ⇒ `string`

-The formatter function that is called when Style Dictionary builds files.
+The format function that is called when Style Dictionary builds files.

 | Param                              | Type                 | Description                                                                                           |
 | ---------------------------------- | -------------------- | ----------------------------------------------------------------------------------------------------- |